 In October 2017, we acquired our subsidiary Auxly Ottawa and its facility located in Carleton Place, Ontario.
 Auxly Ottawa holds licences for cultivation and processing under the Cannabis Act.
 In 2020, we made the strategic decision to cease cultivation at the facility and shift our focus to the manufacturing, processing and distribution of pre-roll and dried flower Cannabis Products.
-Auxly Ottawa is the Company's hub for the processing and packaging of its Cannabis 1.0 Products, including the Kolab Project Growers Series dried flower, Back Forty 40s pre-rolls, Kolab Project 950 Series pre-rolls and Back Forty dried and milled flower.
+Auxly Ottawa processes and packages certain of the Company's Cannabis 1.0 Products, including Kolab Project Growers Series dried flower, Back Forty 40s pre-rolls, Kolab Project 950 Series pre-rolls and Back Forty dried and milled flower.

 Near the end of 2020, the Company undertook new capital projects to increase pre-roll production volumes at the Auxly Ottawa facility through the purchase, installation and commissioning of automated manufacturing and packaging equipment and minor associated building alterations, which would quintuple output from the facility.
-The manufacturing equipment was installed and commissioned during the second quarter of 2021, however, the packaging automation equipment was delayed and received by the Company in February 2022.
-Due to increased demand for Cannabis 1.0 Products, we expect to incur expenditures of approximately \$3.0-4.0 million towards capital projects focused on flower and pre-rolled cannabis automation throughout 2022, including the commissioning of the previously noted packaging automation equipment received in February 2022.
-As at March 31, 2022, expenditures of approximately \$1.4 million have been made towards these initiatives.
+The manufacturing equipment was installed and commissioned during the second quarter of 2021, however, the packaging automation equipment was delayed and received by the Company in February 2022 and is expected to be commissioned in Q3 2022.
+Due to increased demand for Cannabis 1.0 Products, we expect to incur expenditures of approximately \$3.0-4.0 million towards capital projects focused on dried flower and pre-roll cannabis automation throughout 2022, including the commissioning of the previously noted packaging automation equipment received in February 2022.
+As at June 30, 2022, expenditures of approximately \$2.2 million have been made towards these initiatives.